tamajun100/weeb-finance-landing/docs/Token.md

 If the inflation is not absorbed by new investors or thru token burns it may start to have a negative effect on the price as the investors may choose to sell what they've earned.
 To prevent that undesired situation WEEB uses dual burning mechanisms.

-1. Transfer burn which has a constant burn rate and is applied on every transaction except sell transactions.
+1. Transfer burn which has a constant burn rate and is applied on every transaction except sell transactions and transfers from contracts.
 1. Sales burn which has a variable burn rate and is applied only on sell transactions.

 The token's price is periodically tracked by the built-in price oracle and as the current price deviates from the tracked time-weighted average price (TWAP), either above or below it, the sales burn rate proportionally increases to make selling less attractive and to favor holding.